overlord-supreme/checkers/docs/requirements/7-use-cases.md

 6.1.1 Starting Game
 * **Precondition**: The player is on the title screen.
 * **Action**: The player clicks "New Game".
-* **Postcondition**: A server will be created, and the player will be moved into a server automatically.
-  The IP of the server will be displayed on the side.
-  A maximum of one other player will be able to join the game using this server IP.
+They may optionally set a password for their game lobby.
+* **Postcondition**: The player will be added into a new lobby, which can have at max one other player.
+If a password is inputted, the lobby will be marked as private.

 6.1.2 Joining Game (Client)
 * **Precondition**: The player is on the title screen.
-* **Action**: The player clicks "Join Game" and inputs a valid IP address.
+* **Action**: The player clicks "Join Game" and chooses an available lobby.
+If it is private, then they must enter the correct password.
-* **Postcondition**: The player will join the server and the game will automatically start.
+* **Postcondition**: The player will join the lobby, and the game will automatically start with one of the players randomly being chosen to go first.

 6.1.3 Ending A Checkers Game
 * **Precondition**: A game must be in-progress.
 * **Action**: Either of the two players exits or disconnects from the game, or one of the players has captured the other player's final piece.
-* **Postcondition**: The game will end, and both players will return to the title screen after 30 seconds or after the player clicks the "Exit" button, whichever comes first.
+* **Postcondition**: The game will end, and both players will return to the lobby, or just one player if the other player disconnects.

 6.1.4 Exiting the Game Application
 * **Precondition**: The player is on the title screen.